ncatlab/nlab-content/pages/5/5/4/4/24455/content.md

 ## Idea
 Quasi-limits (sometimes called _soft limits_) are a weakening of the notion of [[bilimit]] so as to make them satisfy a 'quasi-universal' property.
 This means that instead of being singled out up to unique isomorphism, they are identified only up to unique _adjunction_.
-They've been defined by [[John Gray|Gray]] in [his seminal 1974 book](#Gray74) on 2-category theory.
+They were defined by [[John Gray|Gray]] in [his seminal 1974 book](#Gray74) on 2-category theory.

 ## Definition
 Recall limits and colimits of shape $\mathbf K$ are computed by the right and left adjoint, respectively, to the diagonal $\Delta_{(-)} : \mathbf C \to [\mathbf K, \mathbf C]$ (aka constant functor):